Updated October 1, 2015

 The Best Beaches in Bali for Kids and Families

 Sanur has the most kid-friendly beach in Bali.
 It’s protected by a reef that keeps the big waves far out from the shore.
 The beach is narrow in spots but this also provides more shade than you’ll get at the larger beaches.
 The town is quiet but still has lots of shopping and dining.

 Nusa Dua is where you’ll find the big resorts, a huge mall, and a lovely stretch of beaches.
 The disadvantage is that you’re far from the cultural attractions of central and northern Bali.
 But if you’re only looking for a beach vacation, beautiful resorts, and kids’ clubs then Nusa Dua is perfect.

 Kuta Beach is good for older kids and anyone learning to surf as there are many places that will rent boards and provide lessons.
 Kuta has the most activity of any beach town on Bali so recommended for kids who might get bored sitting around the pool.

 Padangbai is my favorite chill-out town on Bali.
 It has 2 beautiful beaches a short walk from the village.
 This is the type of place where you want to hang out for a week or more.
-The Padang Bai Beach Resort has a beautiful pool (one of the only ones in town) and super-friendly staff.
+The Padang Bai Beach Bungalows has a beautiful pool (one of the only ones in town) and super-friendly staff.